connamara/quickfixn/README.md

 System Setup
 ------------
-This project requires MSBuild, NUnit, and xsltproc.
+This project requires MSBuild, NUnit, Ruby, and xsltproc.

 You can get xsltproc via cygwin, or by installing libxslt (which requires libxml2 and zlib).